On the ordering of the Markov numbers: Introduction

 \begin{corollary} The conjectures \ref{Aigner conjectures} hold. \end{corollary} We also obtain the following result that strengthens both the constant numerator and the constant denominator conjecture. \begin{thm} We have whenever the indices are reduced fractions smaller than one. \end{thm}

-\begin{remark} The order relations between the Markov numbers is illustrated in Figure \ref{figschema}.
+The order relations between the Markov numbers is illustrated in Figure \ref{figschema}.
 The figure shows a neighborhood of the point $(q,p)$ in the plane together with the lines of slope $ -\frac{8}{7}$ and $-\frac{5}{4}$, respectively.
 The lattice points in the green area correspond to Markov numbers that are strictly smaller than $m_\frac{p}{q}$ and the lattice points in the red area correspond to Markov numbers that are strictly larger than $m_\frac{p}{q}$.
-In particular, if the uniqueness conjecture fails, then the second lattice point whose Markov number is equal to $m_\frac{p}{q}$ must lie in the grey area. \end{remark}
+In particular, if the uniqueness conjecture fails, then the second lattice point whose Markov number is equal to $m_\frac{p}{q}$ must lie in the grey area.
+So we have the following corollary of Theorem \ref{main thm}.